Aleksandar15/Cars-Club-backend-reminders/README.md

 2. Have a comments section which `comments` table that will relate with each `post` Row of the `posts` table and `FOREIGN KEY` "user_id" column to `REFERENCE` `users` table.
 3. Have a replies sections: such `replies` table will have to connect with "comment_id" from `comments` table & the "user_id" from `users` table.
 4. On the Frontend part of UI/UX I may implement some alert/modal that will be shown on successful EDITs of the POST.
+5. Planning for having a user-profile section (will write more info in the future )